Hurricanes can and do threaten the Caribbean and the British Virgin Islands

 Recent BVI Hurricane History

 There have been many more storms than those listed below which have threatened

 the British Virgin Islands, the most recent of which was hurricane Gonzalo, which passed to the north of us on October 13, 2014.
-It appeared as though it was heading straight for us but made an abrupt right turn at the last minute, proving to be no more than a major headache for those who here as well as all those visiting.
-The good news is that my garden got some much needed rain! :)
+It appeared as though it was heading straight for us but made an abrupt right turn at the last minute, proving to be no more than a major headache for those who live here as well as visitors.
+The good news is that my garden got some much needed rain!

 When it comes to hurricanes, we've been luckier than others but we've not been left unscathed.

 Hugo (in 1989) was certainly the most devastating storm to hit the BVI, with the one-two punch of Luis and Marilyn following closely behind.
 Bertha spawned some horrific tornados in her wake, Georges ruined my birthday in 1998 ... and Lenny (a category 4 hurricane) came out of the blue from the wrong direction

 , narrowly missing us.
 Earl did some damage ... but nothing terribly serious.

 ||18 - 19

 What are the chances of a Hurricane ruining our sailing vacation?

 My math skills are rather poor, so figuring out probabilities isn't my strong suit.
 But, if we take the 25 year period from 1989 to 2014, the BVI experienced 8 major storms in total.
 Of those, 6 were direct hits and 2 were very near misses with high winds and some serious rainfall recorded.